ros-sports/rqt_image_overlay-docs/index.rst

 RQt Image Overlay
 =================

-RQT Image Overlay is an RQt plugin that allows you to easily draw debug information over camera images, and view them in RQt.
+RQt Image Overlay is an RQt plugin that allows you to easily draw debug information over camera images, and view them in RQt.

 A plugin-based architecture for the layers makes it effortless to create layers for any ROS2 message type you have.